Vaping was once the favored method for safety but is there now lung damage in vaping?

 It turns out that of those one hundred confirmed cases, the great majority involve “homebrewed” or black market vape oil — not the legitimate products you can buy at a smoke shop.
 And thanks to the federal illegality of cannabis, a good number of people purchase their vape oil cartridges from nefarious sources.
 Thus cannabis is inextricably linked to the vape oil epidemic.
 For example, fake CBD cartridges were responsible for the hallucinations and bad feelings in one hundred U.S. military personnel.

-Fake cannabis cartridges are also polluted with synthetic cannabinoids, some of which are extremely dangerous.
+Potentially dangerous synthetic cannabinoids pollute fake cartridges.
 These lab-grown cannabinoids have been responsible for the ills that befall users of street drugs like “spice” or “K2” , which include severe intoxication and death.
 Why?
 Because synthetic cannabinoids are not identical to real cannabinoids; they’re structurally similar but far from equivalent.
 In trying to recreate mother nature in a laboratory, scientists added dangerous chemicals to the mix.
 These substances are harmful to us in large quantities or when used incorrectly (such as heated too much in cheaply made vape pens).

 How to Spot a Fake